ERBringHorvath/regain_cl/README.md

 # **Installation and User guide for ReGAIN** #

->Prerequisites
+**Prerequisites**

 Ensure that you have the following prerequisites installed on your system:
 Python (version 3.8 or higher)
 R (version 4 or higher)
-AMRfinderPlus
+NCBI AMRfinderPlus

-Suggested to install all prerequisites within a Conda environment
+**Suggested to install all prerequisites within a Conda environment**

-Install NCBI AMRfinderPlus
+Create Conda environment and nstall NCBI AMRfinderPlus

 `$ conda create -y -c conda-forge -c bioconda regain ncbi-amrfinderplus`